veronhoxha/football-players-market-values/README.md

 Topics in the lectures:

-1. Introduction, Statistical Inference
+1. Introduction, Statistical Inference - Veron
-2. Parametric models and the Central Limit Theory
+2. Parametric models and the Central Limit Theory - Gino
-3. Bayesian inference
+3. Bayesian inference - Bogdan
-4. Fisherian Inference and Generalised Linear Models
+4. Fisherian Inference and Generalised Linear Models - Veron
-5. Survival analysis and the EM algorithm
+5. Survival analysis and the EM algorithm - Gino
-6. The Jacknife and the Bootstrap
+6. The Jacknife and the Bootstrap - Bogdan
-7. Confidence Intervals
+7. Confidence Intervals - Gino
-8. Cross validation and prediction error
+8. Cross validation and prediction error - Bogdan
-9. Objective Bayes Inference and MCMC
+9. Objective Bayes Inference and MCMC - Veron
 10.
 11.
-12.Inference and Model Selection
+12. Inference and Model Selection
 13.

 Exam focus: